bluemix21/connido-backend-technical-test/README.md

 ```

-## unitTesting
+## UnitTesting

 mocha and Chai has been used to do testing.

 Please configure different database for testing so that it will affect dev database.

 To configure testing database please complete below stesps.

-1)set below environment variable in the test console/terminal
+1)set below environment variable in the test console/terminal, if not set then application will insert data in development database.

 For Windows
 ```sh